easybuilders/easybuild/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 This document was last rebuilt on: |today|.
+Latest EasyBuild release known to conform is: 1.15.2

 Welcome to EasyBuild's documentation!
 =====================================